Get an annual AARP membership for only $12. Limited time offer.

 Verizon Plans

-Here are just a few of Verizon’s cell phone plans.
-We think the following plans might be a good fit for older adults’ needs.
+Here are a few of Verizon’s cell phone plans that we think are a good fit for older adults’ needs.

 Phone Plan Price Features